andersonfrailey/UBI_LaTex/paper.md

 % Section 5 (D)
 \section{Tax and Welfare/Transfer Repeal with UBI for All}

 The first UBI policy modeled provides a UBI to all individuals with those under the age of eighteen receiving half of what those above do.
 We programmed the model to set a UBI that would be revenue neutral after accounting for all of the reforms in section four and the new tax revenue that results from making the UBI taxable.
-We found that we could achieve revenue neutrality with a UBI of \$\dxaa{} for those above the age of 18 and \$\dxab{} for those under the age of 18.\ospc The effect of this policy on tax liabilities can be see in table \ref{table:d1}.
+We found that we could achieve revenue neutrality with a UBI of \$\dxaa{} for those above the age of 18 and \$\dxab{} for those under the age of 18.\ospc The effect of this policy on tax liabilities can be see in Table \ref{table:d1}.

 \begin{table}[H]
 \caption{Increase in Tax Liabilities by Percentile of AGI}